AltahhanAi/Data_Science/docs/content/unit3/03_01a_two_clusters.md

 Where we represented attribute 1 with sub index 1 and attribute 2 with sub index 2, note that we need to compare between each pair of points, so it is an intensive comparison that we will need to conduct on the entire dataset.
 OK, now once we have compared all pairs of our dataset (as we said earlier there is no training and testing sets because there are no labels), we need to decide on the centres of our clusters.
 Note that we have already decided that we have two clusters.
 Later on, we will see how we can vary the number of clusters.

-###Calculating the centroids
+### Calculating the centroids

 <figure role="group">
   <img src="../images/DS_IMG171.png" alt="Graph showing a simple binary clusters dataset with the centroids initialised to a random point." />
   <figcaption><strong>Figure 3.3.</strong> The same dataset as figure 3.2, with the centroids initialised to a random point.</figcaption>
 </figure>

-Start by assuming that we have two centres that have been given to us and we want to see how accurate those centres are (it might come to our mind that we should start by looking at the clusters and calculate their centres, but we will come to that in a moment).
+Start by assuming that we have two centres that have been given to us, and we want to see how accurate those centres are (it might come to our mind that we should start by looking at the clusters and calculate their centres, but we will come to that in a moment).
 Figure 3.3 above shows an example of two centres – the red x for the two clusters.
 Visually, it is clear that both are not in the centres of their respective clusters, but how should we calculate the centres?
-Please be aware that in clustering terminology we call the groups clusters, we call the centres centroids and we call the sum of squared errors of each cluster the inertia (from mechanics).
+Please be aware that in clustering terminology, we call the groups clusters, we call the centres centroids and we call the sum of squared errors of each cluster the inertia (from mechanics).

 **The key is to average out the attributes for each cluster of data points.
 This will be done as follows:**